Marissa is the writer of ThePracticalMommy and the blog Mommy Knows What's Best. She is a stay-at-home mom to four and was a teacher.

-If the baby is bigger at birth, he/she may have difficulties during the laboring process, resulting in damaged nerves and muscles in the shoulders if delivered vaginally.
+- Increased Size.
+If the baby is bigger at birth, it may have difficulties during the laboring process, resulting in damaged nerves and muscles in the shoulders if delivered vaginally.
 Some of these babies may not be able to pass through the birth canal due to their size, resulting in a c-section.

 Complications for the Mother

+- Macrosomia.
 Another complication would be the macrosomia mentioned above, which means you have a chance of having a baby that is over 8 pounds or more.
 While babies that big can be delivered vaginally, you may be at a higher risk of having a c-section.
-Your doctor should monitor your baby's growth, especially in the later part of pregnancy.
+Your doctor should monitor your baby's growth, especially in the latter part of pregnancy.

-After the pregnancy, you'll be at a higher risk for developing Type 2 diabetes.
+- Risk of Developing Type 2 Diabetes.
+After the pregnancy, you'll be at a higher risk of developing Type 2 diabetes.
 It can be avoided if you get back down to a healthy weight by eating a healthy diet and exercising regularly.